A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Abstract

 \section{Abstract}

-Time series data, often characterized by unique composition and complex multi-scale temporal variations, requires special consideration of decomposition and multi-scale modeling in its analysis.
-Existing deep learning methods on this best fit to only univariate time series, and have not sufficiently accounted for sub-series level modeling and decomposition completeness.
-To address this, we propose \shortname{}, a \longname{} which learns to explicitly decompose the input time series into different components, and represents the components in different layers.
-To handle multi-scale temporal patterns and inter-channel dependencies, we propose a novel temporal patching approach to model the time series as multi-scale sub-series, i.e., patches, and employ MLPs to mix intra- and inter-patch variations and channel-wise correlations.
-In addition, we propose a loss function to constrain both the magnitude and autocorrelation of the decomposition residual for decomposition completeness.
-Through extensive experiments on various real-world datasets for five common time series analysis tasks (long- and short-term forecasting, imputation, anomaly detection, and classification), we demonstrate that \shortname{} consistently achieves significantly better performance in comparison with other state-of-the-art task-general and task-specific approaches.\footnote{Code available at https://github.com/zshhans/MSD-Mixer}
+Time series data, including univariate and multivariate ones, are characterized by unique composition and complex multi-scale temporal variations.
+They often require special consideration of decomposition and multi-scale modeling to analyze.
+Existing deep learning methods on this best fit to univariate time series only, and have not sufficiently considered sub-series modeling and decomposition completeness.
+To address these challenges, we propose \shortname{}, a \longname{}, which learns to explicitly decompose and represent the input time series in its different layers.
+To handle the multi-scale temporal patterns and multivariate dependencies, we propose a novel temporal patching approach to model the time series as multi-scale patches, and employ MLPs to capture intra- and inter-patch variations and channel-wise correlations.
+In addition, we propose a novel loss function to constrain both the mean and the autocorrelation of the decomposition residual for better decomposition completeness.
+Through extensive experiments on various real-world datasets for five common time series analysis tasks, we demonstrate that \shortname{} consistently and significantly outperforms other state-of-the-art algorithms with better efficiency.